vpcarroll15/personal/music/reviews/woods_of_ypres/woods_5_grey_skies__electric_light.md

 flat for me, especially in the back half of the album.
 Woods of Ypres cared more about the vocals, I think, which is fair enough.
 I will be returning to this album in the future.

+UPDATE: I'm upgrading this album to a 3 because it is so damn memorable.
+Months later, I still find myself thinking about it a lot.
+Some albums create an entire world that we can enter, and this is one of them.